Renaldo Hill: Arizona Cardinals

-Hill was originally drafted by the Arizona Cardinals in the seventh round (202nd overall) in the 2001 NFL Draft.
+Hill was originally selected by the Arizona Cardinals in the seventh round (202nd overall) in the 2001 NFL draft.
 He played in 14 games in his rookie season, including one start, and recorded 22 tackles, three passes defensed and a half-sack.
 He added five special teams tackles.
 He had five tackles and the first half-sack of his career on a five-yard sack of Philadelphia Eagles quarterback Donovan McNabb.
 Hill's first pro start came against the New York Giants on December 15.
 He was inactive for the final two games of the season with a hamstring injury.

 In 2002 Hill appeared in 14 contests, including seven starts at cornerback, and missed two games with a foot injury.
 He posted 66 tackles, two interceptions, 10 passes defensed, a sack and two fumble recoveries on the year, while also contributing 11 stops on special teams.
 He collected a season-high 10 tackles against the San Diego Chargers when he came off bench in first quarter to replace an injured Duane Starks.
 Hill went on to start each of the next four games in Starks’ spot.
-In 16-13 win against the Carolina Panthers on October 6, he recovered a pair of Panthers fumbles - the first Cardinal to do that since Michael Bankston on October 17, 1993.
-Hill's first career interception came against the Dallas Cowboys on October 20 when he picked off a Quincy Carter pass in the end zone during Arizona’s 9-6 win.
+In 16–13 win against the Carolina Panthers on October 6, he recovered a pair of Panthers fumbles - the first Cardinal to do that since Michael Bankston on October 17, 1993.
+Hill's first career interception came against the Dallas Cowboys on October 20 when he picked off a Quincy Carter pass in the end zone during Arizona's 9–6 win.
 He recorded an eight-yard sack of Marc Bulger against the St. Louis Rams, which was the first full sack of his career.
 Hill also intercepted a Jeff Garcia pass in the fourth quarter against the San Francisco 49ers on December 21.

 Hill started all 14 games in which he played at cornerback in 2003, posting 67 tackles, five interceptions for 119 yards in returns including a touchdown, seven passes defensed, two sacks and a forced fumble.
 His interception ranked second on the team behind only Dexter Jackson's six.
 Hill missed two games during the season with a sprained ankle.

 During the season, Hill intercepted a pair of Marc Bulger passes in one game, including one returned 70 yards for a score.
 He also picked off Quincy Carter, Jon Kitna and Trent Dilfer during the season.
 His two sacks came against Bulger and Kitna.

 Hill played in 13 games in 2004 with ten starts at cornerback, and was inactive for three contests in 2004.
 On the year, he collected 46 tackles, an interception, nine passes defensed, a sack and a forced fumble.
-His lone interception of the year occurred on October 24 against the Seattle Seahawks, as he picked off a Matt Hasselbeck pass in the Cardinals’ 25-17 victory.
+His lone interception of the year occurred on October 24 against the Seattle Seahawks, as he picked off a Matt Hasselbeck pass in the Cardinals’ 25–17 victory.
 His only sack of the season came against then-Rams quarterback Chris Chandler.